 The next morning, Ash heads out to retrieve Metapod only to be ambushed by Team Rocket.
-They wake the sleeping Beedrill and Ash uses them as a distraction to take Metapod and run.
-Metapod is upset with Ash, but he voices his guilt over his mistake and Metapod saves him from a Beedrill, causing him to evolve into Butterfree.
+They wake the sleeping Beedrill, and Ash uses them as a distraction to take Metapod and run.
+Metapod is upset with Ash, but he voices his guilt over his mistake and Metapod saves him from a Beedrill, causing it to evolve into Butterfree.

-With Ash’s new Butterfree by his side, he commands him to use Sleep Powder to knock out all of the Beedrill and Team Rocket allowing them to finally leave Viridian Forest and head to Ash’s first gym match in Pewter City.
+With Ash’s new Butterfree by his side, he commands it to use Sleep Powder to knock out all of the Beedrill and Team Rocket, allowing them to finally leave Viridian Forest and head to Ash’s first gym match in Pewter City.

 – Ash’s mouth doesn’t move during the ‘Maybe it’s a’ part of the line ‘Maybe it’s a Cowterpie’ which makes sense given that the original line there was only one word, ‘Ushi’ (meaning cow) to make a pun on the fact that she was originally yelling ‘Mushi’ (meaning bug.
 Also, kudos to Dogasu’s Pokemon comparison for this additional information.)